Why Assassin’s Creed: Odyssey is the Best in the Franchise (So Far…)

 Capitalising on one of the most successful parts of the franchise, which has unfortunately been missing for the past few games, Odyssey brings back Naval Exploration and combat.
 It plays just like Black Flag but showing off a number of Ancient Greek warships and the Aegean Sea, this time with a wider upgrade menu and the ability to recruit new crew members each of whom bring a different set of perks to the ship.

-The return of a fully developed naval system (and one that is significantly more developed than what we saw in Black Flag) is definitely welcome and suits the game perfectly, however it is a little bittersweet, as there is no denying the openness and scale of Odyssey’s Ancient Greece is overwhelming.
+The return of a fully developed naval system (and one that is significantly more developed than what we saw in Black Flag) is definitely welcome and suits the game perfectly, however it is a little bittersweet, as there is no denying the openness and scale of Odyssey’s Ancient Greece is overwhelming (at least at first).

 As annoying as it can be when you’re almost finished with a battle and suddenly two or three mercenaries show up and turn the tables, there are a number of interesting ways to cancel the bounty, the easiest is to hit pause, go to the map and pay it off yourself, alternatively you can hunt down whoever commissioned it and kill them, or (perhaps the hardest route) hunt down those chasing you and take them out before they find you.

-Some other new systems the game introduces are romance options, a new skill tree levelling menu that divides passive and active abilities into three sections (‘Hunter’, ‘Warrior’ and ‘Assassin’), a Cultist Hunt, which sees the character investigate and hunt down each member of the pre-Templar organisation, and t a Spear upgrade mechanic (which is linked to the Cultist Hunts and the main storyline), which sees Alexios or Kassandra upgrade their spear head which unlocks a number of new skills and abilities.
+Some other new systems the game introduces are romance options, a new skill tree levelling menu that divides passive and active abilities into three sections (‘Hunter’, ‘Warrior’ and ‘Assassin’), a Cultist Hunt, which sees the character investigate and hunt down each member of the pre-Templar organisation, and a story related spear upgrade mechanic (which is linked to the Cultist Hunts and the main storyline), that sees Alexios or Kassandra upgrade their spearhead which in turn unlocks a number of new skills and abilities.

-The ‘war’ system sees the player influence each side of the war (or both) able to orchestrate a coup in a number of small nations by reducing influence, destroying supplies and forts, and eliminating leaders, leading to a big battle fro control, which again the player choose which side they help out.
+The Athenian vs Sparta ‘war’ system sees the player influence each side of the war (or both), able to orchestrate a coup in a number of small nations by reducing influence, destroying supplies and forts, and eliminating leaders, eventually leading to a big battle for control, in which the player can choose which side they help out.